 1. day Innsbruck arrival

 You must see the famous „Goldene Dachl“ and the Hofburg of Innsbruck!
-Welcome/briefing for the tour and handing out of the bikes.
+Personal tour information and if booked handing out of the bikes.

 2. day Innsbruck - Imst 65 km